Coron Travel Itinerary (2 – 5 Days): Shipwrecks, Lagoons and Secret Beaches

 If you’re not keen on the idea of sharing a boat with 10-12 strangers, you can rent a private bangka boat instead.

+There are a few benefits of hiring a private boat.
 Firstly, you can ask your driver to visit destinations that are not on the set tour itineraries.

 For example, we asked our driver to take us to Banul Beach.
 We had the beach completely to ourselves for the entire morning.

 Look for the hill above Coron town proper, marked by a ‘Coron’ sign and a cross.
-That’s Mount Tapyas, one of the most popular items on a Coron Palawan itinerary.

-The mountain is directly accessible from the town, and after a 210-metre climb, you’re rewarded with views over Coron Island and the town.
+The mountain is directly accessible from the town, and after a 210-metre climb, you’re rewarded with views over Coron Island and town.

 Most island-hopping tours return to the port a couple of hours before sunset, making climbing the hill possible on the same day.